Federal public defender

-In the United States, federal public defender organizations are entities in the United States Federal Government, and their staffs are federal employees.
+In the United States, federal public defender organizations are entities in the United States Courts System within the Federal Government.
 Federal public defenders handle criminal trials in United States Federal Court for alleged federal crimes or criminal cases involving state law violations in which a federal court can assert federal jurisdiction.

 History

 The Sixth Amendment to the United States Constitution as interpreted by the United States Supreme Court guarantees a criminal defendant the right to representation by an attorney in serious criminal prosecutions.

 Organization

-There are two types of federal defender organizations: federal public defender organizations and community defender organizations.
+There are two types of federal defender organizations: federal public defender organizations, whose staff are federal employees, and community defender organizations, which are incorporated as non-profit legal aid organizations.
 There are 81 authorized federal defender organizations.
-These organizations employ more than 3,100 lawyers, investigators, paralegals, and support personnel and serve 91 of the 94 federal judicial districts.
+These organizations employ more than 3,100 lawyers, investigators, paralegals, and support personnel and serve 92 of the 94 federal judicial districts.

 Chief federal public defender

 The chief federal public defender is appointed to a four-year term by the United States courts of appeals of the circuit in which the defender organization is located.
 The United States Congress placed this appointment authority in the United States courts of appeals rather than with the United States district court in order to insulate federal public defenders from the involvement of the court before which the defender principally practices.